Welcome to Part 3 in our series on multi-family conversions.

-In Part 1, we reviewed the history of multi-family conversions, looked at the current social, economic and housing trends behind their surging popularity and considered the plusses and minuses of adaptive reuse.
+In Part 1, we discussed the 70+ year history of multifamily conversions in the US, looked at the current social, economic, work and housing trends fueling their current rise in popularity and considered the plusses and minuses of adaptive reuse.

-In Part 2, we discussed office to multi-family conversions, the most popular type of adaptive reuse for the past decade.
+In Part 2, we covered office to multifamily conversions, the most popular type of adaptive reuse for the past decade.

-This post is about factory and hotel conversions, which have been the second and third most popular types of multi-family conversions over the past decade, respectively.
+In Part 3, we delve into factory and hotel conversions, which have been the second and third most popular types of multifamily conversions over the past decade, respectively.

 Factory to Apartment Conversions